How to change careers

 And while she enjoyed interacting with people, she didn’t feel fulfilled.
 “I was looking for a workplace where I could see myself long term,” she says.
 “Somewhere that felt right … that felt like home.”

 For Sarah, that place was Progressive.
-But how did she go from taking dinner orders to providing HR support for a Fortune 100 company?
+But how did she go from taking dinner orders to providing HR support for a big company like Progressive?
 Here’s Sarah’s advice on how to change careers.

 5 tips for changing career paths